Venezuela opposition figures in jail protest - Journal du Cameroun

 Dozens of Venezuelan opposition prisoners have taken over part of a prison run by the feared intelligence services days ahead of elections, a rights group said Thursday.

+The United States expressed “serious concerns” over the standoff with Venezuelan authorities after an American man among the prisoners, Joshua Holt, pleaded for help in a video sent via Twitter.

-Some 54 opposition prisoners are taking part in the protest since Wednesday at the Sebin intelligence service’s Helicoide center in Caracas, prisoners rights group Foro Penal said.
+About 54 opposition prisoners have been taking part in the protest since Wednesday at the Sebin intelligence service’s Helicoide center in Caracas, prisoners rights group Foro Penal said.

-An American man among them, Joshua Holt, pleaded for help from the US government in a video message via Twitter early Thursday.
+“We continue to have serious concerns about the safety and welfare of US citizens who are being held there,” said US State Department spokeswoman Heather Nauert, citing Holt’s video.

 “I’m calling on the people of America.
 I need your help to get me out of this place,” said Holt, who was detained in 2016.